-- -- the inequity of providing Federal subsidies for students in the biomedical or behavioral sciences while graduate students in other fields do not benefit from special Federal support; - -- the lack of programming objectives for training, e.g., need or "shortages" in relation to research plans; - --- the inappropriateness of federally subsidizing medical clinical specialty training which increases personal income potential of physician specialists, when the Federal priority is on primary care; - -- the apparently adequate supply of research scientists as shown by the continuing surplus of "approved, but unfunded" research proposals; and - -- the existence of general graduate student support programs in the Office of Education.
+- -- the inequity of providing Federal subsidies for students in the biomedical or behavioral sciences while graduate students in other fields do not benefit from special Federal support; - -- the lack of programming objectives for training, e.g., need or "shortages" in relation to research plans; - -- the inappropriateness of federally subsidizing medical clinical specialty training which increases personal income potential of physician specialists, when the Federal priority is on primary care; - -- the apparently adequate supply of research scientists as shown by the continuing surplus of "approved, but unfunded" research proposals; and - -- the existence of general graduate student support programs in the Office of Education.

 Training programs were begun in 1947, but expanded sharply in the 1960s.
 Because of their large institutional support components, they are considered vital by most research institutions and medical schools.
 Since 1967, MIH and ADAMHA research training support has averaged about \$200 million annually.
-Support is made to the pre- and post-Ph.D and M.D. levels in all fields--life sciences, physical sciences, social sciences and the arts and the humanities.
-Generally, it is concentrated in life sciences disciplines and takes the form of institutional grants or individual fellowships.
+Support is made to the pre- and post-Ph.D and M.D. levels in all fields--life sciences, physical sciences, it is concentrated in life sciences disciplines and takes the form of institutional grants or individual fellowships.

 Congress responded to the Administration proposal by introducing specific mandatory authorizing legislation for the research training programs.
-Ostensibly, in an attempt to "head off" the legislation, HEW initiated a new more limited program of postdoctoral individual fellowships individual postdoctoral support was based on the existence of other sources of predoctoral student support and the lower attrition rate of students from research careers, once they have made a career commitment signified by a doctorate.
-Individual support is consistent with the Administration's higher education policy of concentrating and it maintains greater Federal flexibility, since institu tions do not become dependent on these funds directly for
+Ostensibly, in an attempt to "head off" the legislation, NEW initiated a new more limited program of postdoctoral individual fellowships in designated "shortage" specialties.
+The selection of individual postdoctoral support was based on the existence of other sources of predoctoral student support and the lower attrition rate of students from research careers, once they have made a career commitment signified by a doctorate.
+Individual support is consistent with the support on students; it costs less than institutional award and it maintains greater Federal flexibility, since institutions do not become dependent on these funds directly for faculty salaries.

-Congress was, however, not deterred by the new fellowship program and enacted the "National Research Service Award, Act," which was approved on July 12, 1974.
-It authorized pre- and postdoctoral individual and institutional support for 1975 only and added a number of program reforms such as a three-year limit on support and a service or payback requirement.
-The Act also limited the award of training grants or fellowships after July 1, 1975, to specialty fields designated as "in need of training" by the National Academy of Science according to a required study of the research manpower situation.
+Congress was, however, not deterred by the new fellowship program and enacted the "National Research Service Award." which was approved on July 12, 1974.
+It authorized pre- and postdoctoral individual and institutional support for 1975 only and added a number of program reforms such as a three-year limit on support and a service or payback grants or fellowships after July 1, 1975, to specialty fields designated as "in need of training" by the National Academy of Science according to a required study of the

 Key Facts.
 The 1976 Budget proposes to limit support in 1975 to postdoctoral fellowships, i.e., no more predoctoral training grants, and, in 1976, to limit the program to 1,100 postdoctoral fellowships as a "national prize" program for the most meritorious applicants, as determined through nation-wide competition.
 In 1975, Congress added \$32 millio in research training funds to the Administration's request.
-Although the Administration requested Congress to rescind these increases, Congress has declined to do so, thereby forcing the obligation of these funds.
-HEW was advised of the budget decision not to make new predoctoral training support and to limit institutional, as opposed to individual fellowship awards, but Secretary Weinberger will apparently appeal the predoctoral and institutional awards decisions.
+Although the Administration requested Congress to rescind these increases, Congress has declined to do so, thereby the budget decision not to make new predoctoral training support and to limit institutional, as opposed to individual fellowship awards, but Secretary Weinberger will apparently appeal the predoctoral and institutional awards decisions.

 The National Research Service Award Act expires on June 30, 1975.
-The National Academy of Science's study is behind schedule and it will probably merely endorse the old programs by field, as being in need of training.
+The National Academy of Science's study is behind schedule and it will probably merely encorse the old programs by field, as being in need of training.
 The 1976 legislative program includes a proposal to modify the legislation in accord with the Administration's budget proposal for a national program of 1,100 postdoctoral awards.